Strong traces to degenerate parabolic equations: Introduction

-As for the (entropy) solutions to degenerate parabolic equations (see e.g. \cite{Car, CP, karchen, VH}), there are no results for traces either in homogeneous or heterogeneous setting (apart from the above mentioned result for scalar diffusion matrices).
-An obvious problem is inadequacy of the standard blow-up technique which involves scaling of the variables.
+An obvious problem with (general) degenerate parabolic equations is inadequacy of the standard blow-up technique which involves scalings of the variables.
 Namely, if we are in the hyperbolic setting we use the scaling $(t,\mx) \mapsto (\eps t, \eps \mx)$ (the same with respect to both variables) \cite{vass}, while in the (ultra) parabolic setting, we need $(t,\mx) \mapsto (\eps t, \sqrt{\eps} \bar{\mx}+\eps \hat{\mx})$, $\mx=(\bar{\mx},\hat{\mx})$ \cite{AM_jhde}.
-This clearly causes problems if the equations changes type and we cannot use the adapted scaling as in the ultraparabolic case.
+This clearly causes problems if the equation changes type, since we cannot use the adapted scaling as in the ultra-parabolic case.
+In the current contribution, the method of the proof enables us to overcome these difficulties, thus obtaining the result for degenerate parabolic equations with diffusion matrix changing the directions of degeneracy.

-The idea used here is to somehow split parabolic and non-parabolic parts of the equation and to obtain the existence of traces by means of a variant of H-measures.